 This clause was introduced in version 9.0 as clause 14.4.6 to avoid a situation where an adjudicator sanctions an SP without that SP having had an opportunity to respond.
+It was renumbered to 14.4.7 in version 10.0.

-- 14.4.8.
-If a sanction specifies that a member be suspended from WASPA for a defined period, then this means that the Secretariat shall: - (a) update the member's status to reflect as "suspended" on the WASPA web site; - (b) notify the relevant network operators of the member's suspension and recommend the suspension of WASP services to that member for the period specified in the ruling; and - (c) notify WASPA's general membership of the member's suspension.
+14.4.8.
+If a sanction specifies that a member be suspended from WASPA for a defined period, then this means that the Secretariat shall:

+(a) update the member's status to reflect as "suspended" on the WASPA web site; (b) notify the relevant network operators of the member's suspension and recommend the suspension of WASP services to that member for the period specified in the ruling; and (c) notify WASPA's general membership of the member's suspension.